 (If you are using unsalted corn, then you may wish to add more salt.
 If your canned corn was salted, you may wish to use less.)

-You can serve canned corn with any main dish.
-Or you can make a vegan chili with black beans, turn it into corn chowder, make a jiffy corn casserole, or throw it on top of nachos for a fun appetizer.
-Canned corn is so versatile.
+- Desserts: Canned corn is so versatile.
 It’s always good to have it in your pantry when you need a side dish or to add more flavor and color to your meal.
+If you’re looking for a tasty dessert, try these Lemonade Popsicles or Vegan Pineapple Sorbet.

 A can of corn can last for years.
 Once you crack it open with your handy can opener, though, it will only last for days.
 The best way to store leftovers is in an air-tight glass container, such as canning jars.